Subcategory (RNA class) for MIR935 Gene

 GeneCards Summary for MIR935 Gene

 MIR935 (MicroRNA 935) is an RNA Gene, and is affiliated with the miRNA class.
+Among its related pathways are Transmission across Chemical Synapses and Cardiac conduction.
 An important paralog of this gene is CACNG4.

 UniProtKB/Swiss-Prot for MIR935 Gene